Updated May 12, 2023.

-I had something else planned for today, but when I saw these absolutely adorable Thanksgiving pieces stitched by Maelyse Webb from Rebecca Wood Canvases I just had to share them with you.
+It isn’t Thanksgiving, but these absolutely adorable Thanksgiving pieces stitched by Maelyse Webb from Rebecca Wood Canvases would make a great decoration.

 I just love all the clever detail.
 As someone who goes for non-stress Thanksgivings (I went for them long before they became popular) I’ve never gotten into Thanksgiving pieces, but these are cute enough to make me change my mind.